New Zion Historic District

+In 2008, New Zion was one of few still predominantly an African American community.

+History

-New Zion "stood where 'land was apparently given to two ex slaves, Promis King and Calvin Hampton, by a Mr.Gough (or Gulf, or Goult).
+New Zion "stood where 'land was apparently given to two ex slaves, Promis King (or Primus Keene) and Calvin Hampton (or Calvin Hamilton), by a Mr. Gough (or Gulf, or Goult).
 Hampton and King later sold lots to other Negroes."

+New Zion was founded under the name Briar Hill, Kentucky.
 It was developed, starting around 1868, along Newtown Pike and along New Zion Road, a U-shaped road with two entrances off of Newtown Pike.
 It includes 4972 Newtown Pike through 5200 Newtown Pike, and 103-135 New Zion Rd.
 It spans the border of Fayette County, Kentucky and Scott County, Kentucky.

-It includes Bungalow/craftsman, Shotgun and single pen architecture.
+It includes bungalow/craftsman, shotgun and single pen architecture.